outterback/bitwig-python-bridge/README.md

 Code to bridge Bitwig Studio 2.5 and Python via a controller extension.

 Access the Bitwig Studio Java API from a Python console.
-Contains code for the Bitwig Controller Extension in Python Bridge/, code for interactivity with python in remote_py/, and a pre-compiled .bwextension file [here](Python Bridge/target/).
+Contains code for the Bitwig Controller Extension in Python Bridge/, code for interactivity with python in remote_py/, and a pre-compiled .bwextension file in Python Bridge/target/archive-tmp.

 [Video demo on Youtube](https://youtu.be/kZjMfeKIVQY)